This blog article was originally published on July 31, 2024. It was last updated on January 16, 2025.

 - Unusual Withdrawal Notice: Inform consumers of unusual payment withdrawals such that the amount, date or channel is different than what is expected or regularly scheduled.

 - Consumer Rights Notice: Inform consumers after two consecutive failed payment transfers from a consumer’s account and explain that further attempts require new authorization.
-This notification must be delivered no later than three business days after the lender is notified of the second consecutive failed attempt.
+This notification must be delivered no later than three business days after the lender is notified of the second consecutive failed payment transfer.
 This notice is required even if the lender does not intend to attempt a third withdrawal.

 All communications must be retainable and outline date, amount, and payment channel for a given payment method.
 Long form notifications must be provided in-person or sent via mail or email for all notification types.
 Notifications via SMS or push notifications may be used in conjunction with long form but cannot replace long form.